 Our grueling plebe indoctrination left us eager for the 28 February "Hundredth Night" where we turned the tables on our soon-to-graduate first class leaders, cheerfully ignoring the brigade commander’s exhortation that the "fourth class are reminded to abide by the Golden Rule"—a philosophy that we seemed rarely to experience in reverse from the Class of 1966.

-During June Week 1966, our firsties inaugurated the practice of Navy-Marine Corps Memorial Stadium outdoor graduations, after which we celebrated “no more plebes!” with a 90 minute climb of the thoughtfully and thoroughly greased Herndon Monument.
+During June Week 1966, our firsties inaugurated the practice of Navy-Marine Corps Memorial Stadium outdoor graduations.
+Earlier in the week we celebrated "no more plebes!" with a 90 minute climb of the thoughtfully and thoroughly greased Herndon Monument.
 After classmate Gerald T. Witowski placed the cap atop the monument, we knew in our hearts (and other miscellaneous aching body parts) that we had definitely had a plebe year—probably the last REAL plebe year.
-With that assurance, our roughly 1,126 remaining classmates set off on world wide summer cruise odysseys with LANT- and PACMIDTRARONs, and the evocatively-named LANTMIDHUKCRU.
-Wearing dungarees with our blue-rimmed “dixie cups,” we experienced the toil of enlisted men in the fleet, carefully accomplishing such daunting practical factors tasks as “Locate and Grease Boiler Feet.”
+With that assurance, our roughly 1,126 remaining classmates set off on world-wide summer cruise odysseys with LANT- and PACMIDTRARONs, and the evocatively-named LANTMIDHUKCRU.
+Wearing dungarees with our blue-rimmed "Dixie cups," we experienced the toil of enlisted men in the fleet, carefully accomplishing such daunting practical factors tasks as "Locate and Grease Boiler Feet."
 Summer leave set us free for our first extended opportunity to reflect on what exactly we had gotten ourselves into!

 Second class year was notable for many things.
 During the decade of the 1960s and beyond, the Academy administration dealt with the composition of the 36 companies of midshipmen in different ways.
 For our class, our company integrity stayed intact, but we were required to shift companies as a unit at the end of our youngster year.
 So as new second classmen, we found ourselves in a new wing of Bancroft Hall with different company officers, upper classmen and lower classmen.
 It probably built character, somehow.
 More important, once we started the academic year, we were officially committed to the Navy, with no more chances to resign and go off to another college free of financial or Navy service requirements.
 So we all had important decisions to make as our futures became more inevitable.